Severance Pay Calculator

 | Annual basic pay (2026) | GS-13 Step 7, DC locality | $140,343 |

 The RIF moratorium that protected many federal employees expired January 30, 2026.
-Combined with hiring freezes and buyout offers, approximately 249,000-271,000 federal workers departed in 2025 (about 9% of the workforce).
-If you're facing potential separation, understand your options:
+Combined with hiring freezes and buyout offers, roughly 249,000–271,000 federal workers departed in 2025.
+If you are facing potential separation, understand your options: